tatsuya/effective-java/chapter-7.md

 ## Item 42: Use varargs judiciously

 Varargs methods are a convenient way to define methods that require a variable number of arguments, but they should not be overused.
 They can produce confusing results if used inappropriately.

+## Item 43: Return empty arrays or collections, not nulls

+There is no reason ever to return null from an array- or collection-valued method instead of returning an empty array or collection.
+The null-return idiom is likely a holdover from the C programming language, in which array lengths are returned separately from actual arrays.
+In C, there is no advantage to allocating an array if zero is returned as the length.